seabeya/tech-stack/react/README.md

   > export default MyComponent;
   > ```
 - Storing Mutable Data:
   > You can use `useRef` to store data that should not trigger a re-render when it changes.
+This is useful when:
+  >
-This is useful when keeping track of values between renders, such as the previous state of a component.
+  > - Keeping track of values between renders.
+  > - Caching the result of expensive computations, preventing the need to recalculate the value on each render.
+  > - Wanting to control the workflow of the current component when working with other state-related tasks.
   >
   > Here is a video explanation: https://youtu.be/42BkpGe8oxg